Rudra616/react-django-ecommerce/README.md

 All user and product data are validated for security and consistency.

 Local storage is used for tokens and cart persistence, so ensure your browser allows it.

-📧 Contact

-For any issues, suggestions, or feedback:
-Email: rudrampanchal@gmail.com